Blood & Truth: Plot

 The siblings work together to rescue Anne and Ryan is able to escape the demolition, however, Anne is then killed by Kayla, Michelle and Ryan are presumably arrested by the police while Nick goes off to hunt Tony.
 Back in the interrogation room, Ryan realizes that Carson is trying to recruit him into taking down Tony, to which Ryan agrees to help him while also guaranteeing Michelle's safety.
 Carson also reveals that there is a secret organization that is helping Tony.

 Ryan infiltrates Falstead Airfield-hoping to find Nick-and discovers how the organization works.
 They sell black market materials and Carson explains that the organization uses the money to control society from the shadows.
 Ryan then escapes the Airfield.

 Carson is able to track down where the materials are coming from and sends Deacon to the safehouse and the two form a plan to infiltrate the source and plant a trojan into the systems.

 The plan goes well until Ryan is knocked out by gas and is captured by Tony and Kalya who reveal that they have also killed Nick.
-Although Tony orders Kayla to stay in the room with a tied up Ryan-as Tony goes to find Michelle-Kayla abandons Tony and reveals she is working for the organization and reveals that Ryans dad was originally going to work with the organization, but because he had died, they were reluctantly forced to work with Tony and finally reveals that she knows Carson and asks Ryan to tell him 'Amanda says hi'.
+Although Tony orders Kayla to stay in the room with a tied up Ryan-as Tony goes to find Michelle-Kayla abandons Tony and reveals she is working for the organization and reveals that Ryan's dad was originally going to work with the organization, but because he had died, they were reluctantly forced to work with Tony and finally reveals that she knows Carson and asks Ryan to tell him 'Amanda says hi'.

 Ryan escapes his captivity with help from Deacon and Ryan infiltrates Tony's tower alone.
 But when he confronts him, Tony reveals that he is hiding behind bulletproof glass and escapes, with Ryan following him.

 With help from Michelle, Ryan is able to chase Tony to his private plane and jumps aboard mid-flight.
 On the plane, Carson tells Ryan that there is a bomb on the plane that is set to explode, Ryan confronts Tony and has the choice to kill Tony or listen to Tony as he recounts a childhood story.
 Either way, the plane explodes with Tony inside of it and Ryan is thrown out of the plane but survives thanks to a parachute he had found earlier in the plane.

 Moments later, Carson explains to Ryan that Kayla's real name is Amanda Kincaide and that she was a respected CIA operative, but then she disappeared to work with the organization.
 Ryan and Carson then agree to go after the organization.

 Development

 The game was based on the London Heist level in PlayStation VR Worlds and London Studio initially envisioned the game to be an installment in The Getaway series.
 London Studio described the game as a "love letter to classic cockney gangster movies" and took inspiration from other Hollywood blockbusters.
 The game was officially announced by publisher Sony Interactive Entertainment at Paris Games Week 2017.
-It was released for the virtual reality headset PlayStation VR on May 28, 2019.
+It was released for the virtual reality headset PlayStation VR on 28 May 2019.